storacha/specs/w3-admin.md

 Get information about a subscription.

 Subscriptions are owned by customers and consumed by spaces.
-Customers receive data storage and egress charges for spaces that are consuming their subscriptions.
+Customers are charged data storage and egress fees for spaces that are consuming their subscriptions.

 #### inputs